LeMuffinMan/Muffinette/README.md

   - Let Muffinette handle the rest—comparing STDOUT, STDERR, exit codes, and even redirections.
   - Optionally, run Valgrind checks to detect memory leaks and errors.

+#### _"It's like having a food critic who also checks for hygiene!"_

 The muffinette.sh CLI makes testing smoother, offering a user-friendly Command Line Interface to interact with tastor.sh minishell and bash, and customize your testing workflow.

 The scripts are designed in a config file style when possible.
-Experienced Bash users will find in comments all the documentations needed to edit or build on Muffinette.
+Experienced Bash users will find in comments all the documentations and condiments needed to further refine, edit or build on Muffinette.

-Whether you’re running predefined tests or experimenting your own, Muffinette provides the tools and guidance to make testing efficient and painless.
+Whether you’re running predefined tests or experimenting your own, Muffinette provides the tools and guidance to make minishell testing efficient and painless.

 ---